-Top 25 Most Popular Foods in Tunisia – Top Tunisian Dishes
+25 Most Popular Foods in Tunisia – Tunisian Dishes w/ Recipes

-Tunisia is a one of a kind country; when we say Tunisia, we say beaches, coasts, history and tourism.
-Tunisia is, indeed, a name that brings with it the image of pristine beaches and translucent waters, and, of course, the hospitable Tunisian people.
-And despite the similarity with Arabic dishes, Tunisian cuisine is characterized by its own unique twists and sophistication.
-What sets Tunisian cuisine apart from other culinary traditions and cultures is that is uses original ingredients, many sourced from the sea.
+Despite the similarity with well-known Arabic dishes, Tunisian cuisine is characterized by unique twists and sophistication.
+What sets Tunisian cuisine apart from other culinary traditions and cultures is the authentic way ingredients, many sourced from the sea, are used.

-Harissa is used substantially in Tunisian cooking as well as many other spices, olive oil, hot red pepper, tomatoes, and garlic.
-It offers what is known as “solar cuisine”, which relies heavily on olive oil, spices, tomatoes, fish, and meats.
+Spicy Harissa and many other spices, olive oil, hot red pepper, tomatoes, and garlic, are widely used in Tunisian cooking.
+The approach is often called “solar cuisine”, as it relies heavily on olive oil, spices, tomatoes, fish, and meats.

-Bread is an essential ingredient in Tunisian cuisine, as it accompanies almost all dishes and is usually used for dipping, while at breakfast, it is topped with thyme, sesame and olive oil.
-As for garlic and olive oil, these are two indispensable ingredients: for Tunisians, a meal is not a meal without them.
+Bread is a staple of Tunisian cuisine, as it accompanies almost all dishes and is usually used for dipping.
+It is topped with thyme, sesame, and olive oil at breakfast.
+Garlic and olive oil are two indispensable ingredients: for Tunisians, a meal is not a meal without them.
 Lunch invariably involves couscous and rice dishes, such as spinach with rice.

-Tunisian cuisine is as warm as its people, and is influenced by that of the Maghreb and the Mediterranean.
-So let’s see the 25 most popular foods in Tunisia that are the sum of many cultures – Berber, Punic, Arab, Jewish, Turkish, Italian, and others.
+Tunisian cuisine is as warm as its people.
+So let’s look at Tunisia’s 25 most popular foods that reflect the many cultures – Berber, Punic, Arab, Jewish, Turkish, Italian, and others of this fascinating nation.

 1. Omek Houria

-Tunisian families have some very special customs and traditions for the arrival of a new baby, the time of “nafess” or ‘Zrir’ in the Tunisian dialect.
-During nafess, the mother becomes “the princess of her time”, when she receives exceptional and special care from her family and her husband’s family.
+Tunisian families have some particular customs and traditions for the arrival of a new baby, the time of “nafess” or ‘Zrir’ in the Tunisian dialect.
+During nafess, the mother becomes “the princess of her time”, receiving exceptional care from her family and her husband’s family.

 3. Tunisian Ojja